 Jennifer Lopez reveals why she ended her relationship with Ben Affleck in 2004 | People | Entertainment

-The media takes a lot of the blame for Jennifer Lopez and Ben Affleck splitting in 2004.
-The couple faced intense scrutiny from print and TV shows, and JLo in particular came under hateful attacks for her heritage.
-Latin.
+The media takes a lot of the blame for Jennifer Lopez and Ben Affleck’s split in 2004.
+The couple faced intense scrutiny from print and television shows; and JLo, in particular, was the target of hateful attacks because of her Latin heritage.

 “It was brutal,” JLo told the magazine rolling stone in its March issue, in which she appears on the cover.
 “It’s one of those things that you bury too deep so you can move on and mind your own business.”